__________________________________________

 DOWN.
 The forecast for the trend in the Boulder housing market for the 12

-months ending with the 4th Quarter of 2012 is DOWN.
-The Accuracy of the
+months ending with the 3rd Quarter of 2013 is UP.
+The Accuracy of the Trend

-Trend Forecast for Boulder is 84%.
-In other words, when tested against
+Forecast for Boulder is 84%.
+In other words, when tested against historical

-historical data, the forecasting methodology was correct 84% of the time.
+data, the forecasting methodology was correct 84% of the time.
+Accordingly,

-Accordingly, Forecast-Chart.com estimates that the probability for falling house
+Forecast-Chart.com estimates that the probability for rising house prices in

-prices in Boulder is 84% during this period.
-If this Housing Market Forecast is
+Boulder is 84% during this period.
+If this Housing Market Forecast is correct,

-correct, home prices will be lower in the 4th Quarter of 2012 than they were in
+home prices will be higher in the 3rd Quarter of 2013 than they were in the 3rd

-the 4th Quarter of 2011.
-Check this page each quarter for updates to the
+Quarter of 2012.
+Check this page each quarter for updates to the Boulder Real

 The forecast for the trend in the Boulder housing market for the 3 years ending

-with the 4th Quarter of 2014 is DOWN.
+with the 3rd Quarter of 2015 is UP.
 The Accuracy of the Trend Forecast for

-Forecast-Chart.com estimates that the probability for falling house prices in
+Forecast-Chart.com estimates that the probability for rising house prices in

-home prices will be lower in the 4th Quarter of 2014 than they were in the 4th
+home values will be higher in the 3rd Quarter of 2015 than they were in the 3rd

 Estate Market Forecast.